paolinadoleva/Breakout/README.md

 * 20 - You can create a game save state.
 * 20 - Loading data works.
 * 10 - No extraneous files are created.
+  > No files are created when it is game over.
 * 10 - Stale save files are deleted once it is game over.

 # Lab 13 - Integration